-This paper which came out of a frustration in front of the increasingly degraded state of the planet and which broke standards of scientific communication attracted more attention than expected.
+This paper broke the standards of scientific communication and attracted more attention than expected.
 We wrote a follow-up paper explaining the role satire in 21st century conservation, also published in Trends in Ecology and Evolution.
 The Atlantic magazine later published an online piece about our papers and discussed the role of satire, explaining that studies have shown that when it comes to relaying scientific messages, satire can be more effective than sincerity.

 Our satiric piece has been recommended two times by F1000Prime, which identifies and recommends important articles in biology and medical research publications, with articles being selected by a peer-nominated global 'Faculty' of the world's leading scientists and clinicians who then rate them and explain their importance.
 See (campus access required): Joly E: F1000Prime Recommendation of [Chapron G et al., Trends Ecol Evol (Amst) 201833(9):651-652].
 In F1000Prime, 28 Aug 2018; 10.3410/f.732606682.793550055 and Boero F: F1000Prime Recommendation of [Chapron G et al., Trends Ecol Evol (Amst) 201833(9):651-652].
 In F1000Prime, 07 Sep 2018; 10.3410/f.732606682.793550227.
 Our satire was also included in the list of top 20 influential conservation ecology papers of 2018 on ConservationBytes (“Scientists have issued numerous warnings to politicians and to the general population, but to little avail: the consumerism show must go on!”)